delays.lib

 : the max delay length in samplesd

-: the delay length as a number of samples (integer)
+: the delay length in samples (integer)

 (de.)fdelay